nahid/apify/docs/API-Tester-Documentation.md

 3. **File upload issues:**
    - Ensure the file exists at the specified path
    - Verify that the content type is correct for the file

+4. **Variable substitution problems:**
+   - Check environment variables in apify-config.json
+   - If using custom variables, verify they are properly defined in the Variables section
+   - Remember that custom variables override environment variables with the same name
+   - Ensure variable names match exactly (they are case-sensitive)

 ### Debug Options